lirongr1996/RecipesWebsite/README.md

 # RecipesWebsite -  https://sal-recipes.cs.bgu.ac.il

-As part of a web development environment course we developed a full stack web application.
+*As part of a web development environment course we developed a full stack web application.

-This project includes an API for the Client-Server communication using Yaml.
+*Built an API for the Client-Server communication using Yaml.

-A server side using node.js and database using mySQL for receive and respond requests according to the API.
+*Built a server side and client side to receive and respond requests according to the API.